atamsingh/comp2401/examReview.md

 1. `0x` denotes hexadecimal
 2. Highest order bit is left most after `0x`.
 3. Each value is multipled by 16<sup>i</sup>

+Woops, forgot Storage Classes: auto - Storage Class

+auto is the default storage class for all local variables.

+	{
+            int Count;
+            auto int Month;
+	}
+The example above defines two variables with the same storage class. auto can only be used within functions, i.e. local variables.

+register - Storage Class

+register is used to define local variables that should be stored in a register instead of RAM.
+This means that the variable has a maximum size equal to the register size (usually one word) and cant have the unary '&' operator applied to it (as it does not have a memory location).

+	{
+            register int  Miles;
+	}
+Register should only be used for variables that require quick access - such as counters.
+It should also be noted that defining 'register' goes not mean that the variable will be stored in a register.
+It means that it MIGHT be stored in a register - depending on hardware and implimentation restrictions.

+static - Storage Class

+static is the default storage class for global variables.
+The two variables below (count and road) both have a static storage class.

+	static int Count;
+        int Road;

+        {
+            printf("%d\n", Road);
+        }
+static variables can be 'seen' within all functions in this source file.
+At link time, the static variables defined here will not be seen by the object modules that are brought in.

+static can also be defined within a function.
+If this is done the variable is initalised at run time but is not reinitalized when the function is called.
+This inside a function static variable retains its value during vairous calls.

+   void func(void);

+   static count=10; /* Global variable - static is the default */

+   main()
+   {
+     while (count--)
+     {
+         func();
+     }

+   }

+   void func( void )
+   {
+     static i = 5;
+     i++;
+     printf("i is %d and count is %d\n", i, count);
+   }

+   This will produce following result

+   i is 6 and count is 9
+   i is 7 and count is 8
+   i is 8 and count is 7
+   i is 9 and count is 6
+   i is 10 and count is 5
+   i is 11 and count is 4
+   i is 12 and count is 3
+   i is 13 and count is 2
+   i is 14 and count is 1
+   i is 15 and count is 0

+NOTE : Here keyword void means function does not return anything and it does not take any parameter.
+You can memoriese void as nothing. static variables are initialized to 0 automatically.

+Definition vs Declaration : Before proceeding, let us understand the difference between defintion and declaration of a variable or function.
+Definition means where a variable or function is defined in realityand actual memory is allocated for variable or function.
+Declaration means just giving a reference of a variable and function.
+Through declaration we assure to the complier that this variable or function has been defined somewhere else in the program and will be provided at the time of linking.
+In the above examples char *func(void) has been put at the top which is a declaration of this function where as this function has been defined below to main() function.

+There is one more very important use for 'static'.
+Consider this bit of code.

+   char *func(void);

+   main()
+   {
+      char *Text1;
+      Text1 = func();
+   }

+   char *func(void)
+   {
+      char Text2[10]="martin";
+      return(Text2);
+   }
+Now, 'func' returns a pointer to the memory location where 'text2' starts BUT text2 has a storage class of 'auto' and will disappear when we exit the function and could be overwritten but something else.
+The answer is to specify

+    static char Text[10]="martin";
+The storage assigned to 'text2' will remain reserved for the duration if the program.

+extern - Storage Class

+extern is used to give a reference of a global variable that is visible to ALL the program files.
+When you use 'extern' the variable cannot be initalized as all it does is point the variable name at a storage location that has been previously defined.

+When you have multiple files and you define a global variable or function which will be used in other files also, then extern will be used in another file to give reference of defined variable or function.
+Just for understanding extern is used to decalre a global variable or function in another files.

+File 1: main.c

+   int count=5;

+   main()
+   {
+     write_extern();
+   }
+File 2: write.c

+   void write_extern(void);

+   extern int count;

+   void write_extern(void)
+   {
+     printf("count is %i\n", count);
+   }
+Here extern keyword is being used to declare count in another file.

+Now compile these two files as follows

+   gcc main.c write.c -o write
+This fill produce write program which can be executed to produce result.

+Count in 'main.c' will have a value of 5.
+If main.c changes the value of count - write.c will see the new value